johnbrandborg/aws-acm-autovalidate/README.md

-# ACM Auto Validation
+# ACM Auto Validation (DNS)

-AWS ACM Auto Valudation is a tool for adding more convenience to your [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates, and SAM deployments.
-It will also the creation of fully issues Certificates in ACM that autorenew.
+A Lambda Function to automate the creation of Certificates in AWS ACM with DNS Validation.
+AWS ACM Auto Valudation is a tool for adding more convenience to your [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates, and [SAM deployments](https://aws.amazon.com/about-aws/whats-new/2016/11/introducing-the-aws-serverless-application-model/).
+By automating the process of DNS validation into CloudFormation you are covered by the automatic renewal of the certificates through DNS CNAME validation.

 ### Installation